S7MBO/cricket_stats/README.md

 ## Data Visualisation in Tableau

 Using Tableau, I created many visualisations including the below example which visualised the positive correlation between Batting Average & Runs Scored per year.
-Ponting's career Strike Rate remained high even through his lean periods indicating his positive strokeplay throughout his career.
+Ponting's career Strike Rate remained high even through his lean periods indicating his positive strokeplay he was renowned for throughout his career.

 ![Dashboard_02](/images/Dashboard_02.PNG)

 An interesting (or maybe not) analysis I picked up …

-In 1999 Ricky Ponting ended up in a drunken bar fight in Kings Cross which put his career at a crossroads & in jeopardy.
-Analysis shows his decision to clean up his image and strive to be better he became the world's premier batsman …
+In 1999 Ricky Ponting ended up in a bar fight in Kings Cross which put his career at a crossroads & in jeopardy.
+Analysis shows his decision to clean up his image and strive to be better, resulted in him becoming the world's premier batsman.

 ![Bar_Fight](/images/Bar_Fight.PNG)

 ## Data Visualisation in R with cricketr

-The cricketr package has several functions that perform several different analyses on both batsman and bowlers.
-The package has function that plot percentage frequency runs or wickets, runs likelihood for a batsman, relative run/strike rates of batsman and relative performance/economy rate for bowlers are available.
+The cricketr package has many functions that perform different analyses on both batsmen and bowlers, including functions that plot the likelihood of runs for a batsman, relative run & strike rates of batsmen and relative performance & economy rate for bowlers.

-Other interesting functions include batting performance moving average, forecast and a function to check whether the batsmans in in-form or out-of-form.

-The data for a particular player can be obtained with the getPlayerData() function.
-To do you will need to go to ESPN CricInfo Player and type in the name of the player for e.g Ricky Ponting.
-This will bring up a page which have the profile number for the player e.g. for Sachin Tendulkar this would be https://www.espncricinfo.com/player/ricky-ponting-7133.
-Hence, Ponting’s profile is 7133.
+The data for a particular player can be obtained with the getPlayerData() function to pull from ESPN CricInfo's Player index, in this case Ricky Ponting.
+Inspecting the page we can find the profile number for the player e.g. for Ricky Ponting this would be https://www.espncricinfo.com/player/ricky-ponting-7133.
+Ponting’s profile number of 7133 is what we need.

 ![R-package-ponting](/images/R-package-ponting.PNG)